Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you want to edit.
+       - The component set container you want to edit.
      * - ``--add ID || Name``
        - The studio or command center you want to **share** with.
      * - ``--rm ID || Name``